MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-checklist.md

 - Provide a realistic time stamp of the estimated completion time and strive for tasks that take less than 5 minutes to complete.

 > [!IMPORTANT]
-> The expected duration of a checklist task is always minutes.
-Please keep this in mind when creating your Guided Experience Items.
+> The expected duration of a checklist task is always minutes, keep this in mind when creating your Guided Experience Items.

 ## See also